country4livin/Project-3-Electric-Vehicles/README.md

 ## United States Map by State of Electric Vehicles (EV) and Charging Stations (Stations)
 Open up the index.html for the interactive leaflet map showing the registered EVs and Stations.
-You can check the box of which overalymap you would like to see layered ontop off the Registered EVs by State.
+You can check the box of which overlay map you would like to see layered on top of the Registered EVs by State.
 - The State Station will provide you information on how many charging stations there are per state.
 - The Access Station will provide you information on how many private or public charging stations there are per state.
 - The Status Station will provide you information on how many available, planned, temporarily unavailable charging stations there are per state.